nl253/DataFrame/README.md

 - `.mul(colId | null, n)`
 - `.div(colId | null, n)`

-It's smart enough to know not to `.abs()`, for example.
-String cols will be ignored if this is not a compatible operation.
+It's smart enough to know not to apply them to string columns if they don't make sense (e.g. `.abs()`).
+String columns are ignored.

 #### Rename Columns